ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 Note that mutating a `Date` object does not cause the value to be rendered again.

+**Open question**: Should we represent dates using a numeric value (milliseconds since the Unix epoch) to avoid mutability concerns?

 ##### API

 -   `format` - a string which can take one of the following values
     -   `null` - use the default formatter, which will display values similar to `Dec 19, 2020, 9:23:16 PM` and include support for localization.
 It will be implemented using `Intl.DateTimeFormat` with `options.dateStyle` and `options.timeStyle` set to `"medium"`.
-    -   `'intl'` - use [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) configured with values specified in other attributes.
+    -   `'custom'` - use [`Intl.DateTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat) configured with values specified in other attributes.
     -   This could be extended to other pre-configured formats in future.
 Their configuration attributes would similarly be prefixed with the name of the format mode.
--   `locales` - a string containing a comma-separated list of locales to pass to the `locales` parameter of the `DateTimeFormat` constructor.
+-   `locales` - a string containing a comma-separated list of locales to pass to the `locales` parameter of the `DateTimeFormat` constructor which is used by all format modes.
--   `intl-*` - when format is `intl`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `DateTimeFormat` constructor.
-For example, `options.dateStyle` will be set to the value of `intl-date-style`.
+-   `custom-*` - when format is `custom`, these attribute-cased values will be passed to the equivalent camelCased fields of the `options` parameter of the `DateTimeFormat` constructor.
+For example, `options.dateStyle` will be set to the value of `custom-date-style`.
 These fields are all string, boolean, or number and their property equivalents will be strictly typed.

 This column will display the `placeholder` for a date when it's not `instanceof Date` or when `isNaN(date)` returns `true` (i.e. if the value is `null`, `undefined`, not present, has a non-`Date` runtime data type, or is an invalid `Date`) (see ["Detecting an invalid Date instance"](https://stackoverflow.com/a/1353711)).